Wednesday, May 06, 2026

 Today, Saturday, March 28, 2026, we were back in downtown San Jose, again as part of 3,300 rallies in all 50 States across America.
 The war of choice Trump unleashed against Iran a month ago, in collusion with Israel, added more urgency to these rallies against the reckless demagogue in the White House.

 As soon as my wife and I reached St. James Park, the venue of the event, the organizers informed us that this was a non-violent event, that under no circumstances were we to argue or debate with any agitators, shout or heckle, gesture or smirk, or block and follow them.
 Instead, we were advised to move away calmly and, if things got out of control, to find a peace ambassador or “yellow vest.”
-An available resource to de-escalate was
+An available resource to de-escalate is

 We saw no agitators.